 The preparation of consolidated financial statements in conformity with HKFRS requires the use of certain critical accounting estimates.
 It also requires management to exercise its judgment in the process of applying the Group's accounting policies.
 The areas involving a higher degree of judgment or complexity, or areas where assumptions and estimates are significant to the consolidated financial statements, are disclosed in note 5 below.

-(a) Adoption of new standard, interpretation, amendments and improvements to existing standards
+(a) Adoption of amendments to existing standards

-The Group has adopted the following new standard, interpretation, amendments and improvements to existing standards that are mandatory and relevant to the Group's operation for the financial year ended 30 September 2020:
+The Group has adopted the following amendments to existing standards that are mandatory and relevant to the Group's operation for the financial year ended 30 September 2021: